Canada-wide · Licensed installers

 What rebates are available for heat pumps in 2026?

 The federal Canada Greener Homes Loan provides up to $40,000 interest-free for 10 years.
 The Oil-to-Heat-Pump Affordability Program offers up to $10,000 for households switching from oil heating.
-Provincial programs vary: Ontario stacks Enbridge + Save on Energy rebates to ~$12,000; BC has CleanBC Better Homes; the Maritimes have the richest oil-conversion stacks.
-Note: the original Greener Homes Grant ($5,000) closed January 20, 2026 — see our rebate guide for current options.
+Provincial programs vary: Ontario stacks Enbridge + Save on Energy rebates to ~$12,000; BC has CleanBC Better Homes; the Maritimes have the richest oil-conversion stacks (up to $17,000 in PEI).
+Note: the original Greener Homes Grant ($5,000) closed January 20, 2026.
+For the full province-by-province breakdown of how every active rebate stacks in 2026, see our provincial rebate stacking guide.

 Do heat pumps work in cold Canadian winters?